Social care assessment under the Care Act 2014

 Significant impact can mean the following things.

-- You may have one need but it impacts on one area a lot.
+- You may have 1 need, but it impacts on one area a lot.

-- You may have one need but this is likely to change and impact on other outcomes.
+- You may have 1 need, but this is likely to change and impact on other outcomes.

 What happens after my assessment?